agilebits/onepassword-app-extension/README.md

 To get started, download the 1Password Extension project from https://github.com/AgileBits/onepassword-extension/archive/master.zip, or [clone it from GitHub](https://github.com/AgileBits/onepassword-extension).

-Inside the downloaded folder, you'll find the resources needed to integrate with 1Password, such as images, scripts, and sample code.
-The sample code includes two apps from ACME Corporation: one that demonstrates how to integrate the 1Password Login and Register features, as well as a web browser that showcases the WebView Filling feature.
+Inside the downloaded folder, you'll find the resources needed to integrate with 1Password, such as images and sample code.
+The sample code includes two apps from ACME Corporation: one that demonstrates how to integrate the 1Password Login and Registration features, as well as a web browser that showcases the web view Filling feature.

 ### Step 2: Install the Latest 1Password & Xcode Betas